samdze/godot-launcher/README.md

 You can rollback to the stock launcher selecting "Switch Launcher" inside the Settings app.

 #### Other Linux Devices
-On other sbcs, start an X session executing the .xinitrc file.
+On other sbcs, start an X session executing the .xinitrc file.<br>
-Install the required shared libraries and clone the launcher in you home directory.
+Install the required shared libraries and clone the launcher in your home directory.<br>
-Run the launcher as a normal user, the root user is not necessary.
+Run the launcher as a normal user, root access/privileges should not be necessary.
 ```
 sudo apt install libconfig9 libxcursor1 libpulse-dev
 git clone https://github.com/samdze/godot-launcher.git